at-cg/at-cg.github.io/tabs/projects.md

 # **Active Projects**

 <br/>
 **Research overview.** We work in the area of computational biology to accelerate scientific discovery by developing new scalable and rigorous algorithms.
-Forty years ago, it would have taken two years to determine just 24 bases of a DNA molecule.
-Fast forward to today, a single instrument produces more than a [trillion bases per day](https://www.nature.com/articles/nature24286).
+Forty years ago, it would have taken two years to determine just 24 characters of a DNA molecule.
+Fast forward to today, a single instrument produces more than a [trillion characters per day](https://www.nature.com/articles/nature24286).
 Genome sequencing, which used to be a centralised process, is now ubiquitous.
 For instance, the [GenomeIndia](https://indianexpress.com/article/opinion/editorials/genome-india-project-india-genetic-diversity-6259645/) project alone, plans to generate petabytes of sequencing data.
 Interpreting DNA molecules from the raw sequencing data is key to understanding genetic mutations associated with diseases such as cancer.

    <img class="image" style="float: right;" src="./../assets/img/goals.jpg">